erikadudki/de_analysis/docs/documentation.md

     |_____ myData_Macrophage_patient3.tsv
     |_____ ...
 ```
-with columns describing the cells and rows the transcripts in each .tsv file, e.g.
+where each .tsv file contains columns describing the cells and rows the
+transcripts, e.g.

 |       | cell_n1 | cell_n2 | cell_n3 | ... |
 |-------|---------|---------|---------|-----|